 Mr. Duff joined the National Association of Federal Equity Receivers in 2011.
-He is currently a member of NAFER’s Executive Board and also serves on NAFER’s Conference Planning and Board Nominations Committees.
+He is currently NAFER’s President-Elect, a member of NAFER’s Executive Board, and on NAFER’s Conference Planning and Board Nominations Committee.

 Mr. Duff successively represented an officer and shareholder of a closely held international engineering consortium corporation, as well as the estate of the corporation’s former majority shareholder and chief executive officer, against multi-million dollar claims of fraud and breach of fiduciary duty in connection with the valuation and purchase of a minority shareholder’s interest in the corporation.
 Mr. Duff also represented and obtained dismissal of all claims against the corporation.